The petroglyphs of Tanbaly Tas in the Altyn-Emel National Park are rock paintings of the Bronze, Iron and Middle Ages.

 The gorges of the Sholak mountains, the western end of Dzhungarian Alatau, where petroglyphs are located, are very picturesque and secluded places that attract scientists, researchers of local flora and fauna, birdwatchers and mountain trekking enthusiasts.

-- Tourist Route 2 (Tanbaly Tas Petroglyphs and Besshatyr Mounds) is open for visiting only during the daytime, during daylight hours.
+- The park is open for visitors only during daylight hours.

 - There is almost no mobile communication in the park and the Internet does not work.